styled-system/styled-system/CONTRIBUTING.md

 1. Fork and clone this repo
 2. Create a branch for your changes
-3. Install dependencies with `npm install`
+3. Install dependencies with `yarn`
-4. Ensure tests are passing by running `npm test`
+4. Ensure tests are passing by running `yarn test`
 5. If you're fixing a bug, it's recommended to write a failing test before writing any code
 6. Make changes locally and commit them
 7. Try to make sure tests still pass and that there's 100% coverage